22 Experiments and Quasi-Experiments

 The identification result suggests that the ATT(\(t\)) for \(t\ge t_0\) can be estimated by the DiD estimator in the 2-period case.
 To this end, the DiD estimator in Equation 22.5 (or Equation 22.6 or Equation 22.7) can be used by considering \(t_0-1\) as the first period and \(t\) as the second period.

-In the multiple time period case, we can consider the following two-way fixed effects specification for estimating the ATT parameters: \[ Y_{it} = \alpha_i + \lambda_t + \sum_{s=1}^{t_0-2}\beta_s (D_i\times P_s) + \sum_{s=t_0}^{T}\beta_s (D_i\times P_s) + u_{it} \tag{22.10}\] where \(P_s=1\) if \(s=t\) and \(P_s=0\) otherwise.
-The estimates of \(\beta_s\) for \(s\ge t_0\) correspond to the estimates of \(\text{ATT}(t)\) for \(t\ge t_0\).
+Alternatively, we can consider the following two-way fixed effects specification for estimating the ATT parameters: \[ Y_{it} = \alpha_i + \lambda_t + \sum_{s=1}^{t_0-2}\beta_s (D_i\times P_s) + \sum_{s=t_0}^{T}\beta_s (D_i\times P_s) + u_{it} \tag{22.10}\] where \(P_s=1\) if \(s=t\) and \(P_s=0\) otherwise.
+The estimates of \(\beta_s\) for \(s\ge t_0\) correspond to the estimates of \(\text{ATT}(t)\) for \(t\ge t_0\), while the estimates of \(\beta_s\) for \(s<t_0\) correspond to the estimates of \(\text{ATT}(t)\) for \(t<t_0\).

 22.6.5 Application: Impact of policing on crime